 (4) Choose a great space.

 The next thing to notice at that evening was the arrangement of the instruments on stage.
-A large row of bongos in the front, three marimbas, and three glockenspiels, all arranged nicely on the empty stage, some chairs on the left and right side of the stage for the musicians and next to the chairs on the floor on a piece of black fabric the mallets.
+A large row of bongos in the front, three marimbas, and three glockenspiels, all arranged nicely on the empty stage, some chairs on the left and right side of the stage for the musicians and next to the chairs on the floor on a piece of black fabric for the mallets.
 So, even without knowing anything about the piece that will be performed, the stage already tells a story.
-During the concert, the musicians either played their parts or went back to their chairs.
+During the concert, the musicians either played their parts, or went back to their chairs.

 This little bit of well choreographed stage performance underlines that fact that Steve Reich's music is highly structured.

-The music is defined by the underlying score, and the score becomes visible by the amount and location of people performing.
-Everything during the performance including that little ballet of musicians getting up, playing, and sitting down again radiated focus, structure and attention to detail.
+The music is defined by its score, and the score becomes visible by the amount and location of people performing.
+Everything during the performance including that little ballet of musicians getting up, playing, and sitting down again was about focus, structure and attention to detail.
 Also worth noticing was the fact that whilst all musicians were dressed in a very formal and classical-music-audience compatible style, they all had slightly differently colored shirts that set them apart from a more conservative orchestra and can certainly be read as a statement in such a context.
-I am examine this in detail here, because I strongly believe that it is important to pay attention to details like how the stage looks, how our equipment is placed there, how we look, how we move on stage and all those things.
+I examine this in detail here, because I strongly believe that it is important to pay attention to details like how the stage looks, how our equipment is placed there, how we look, how we move on stage and all those things.
 They have nothing to do with the music directly but they shape how the music will be perceived:

 (5) The performance is not just about the music

 The piece 'Drumming' starts with a single instrumentalist playing bongos with a mallet.
 The first few minutes I was almost shocked, confused and disappointed.
 I had a seat very far away from the stage, and concert halls like that are not build primarily for percussive short signals emitting from a drum.